-B.A DEGREE PROGRAMME SANSKRIT SEMESTER - VI CORE COURSE - XV ELECTIVE 01 MALAYALAM WRITERS ON SANSKRIT
+B.A DEGREE PROGRAMME SANSKRIT SEMESTER - VI CORE COURSE XV ELECTIVE(01) MALAYALAM WRITERS ON SANSKRIT

-The course aims at familiarising the Students with the major wirters in Malayalam who has tired to expose the ideas laid down in Sanskrit Literature.
+The course aims at familiarizing the Students with the major writers in Malayalam who have tried to expose the ideas laid down in Sanskrit Literature.

-To bring to the attention of the students what are the efforts done by Malayalam writers to familiarise Sanskrit literature to Malayalam readers.
+To bring to the attention of the students what are the efforts done by Malayalam writers to familiarize Sanskrit literature to Malayalam readers.

-To enable the students to understand the principles laid down in Sanskrit easily.
+To enable the students to understand the Principles laid down in Sanskrit easily.

-Kuttikrishna Marar - Bharataparyatanam, Valmikiyude Raman and Nirupanam Sanskrta Sahityathil.
+Kuttikrishna Marar - Books for study Bharataparyatanam, Valmikiyude Raman and Nirupanam Sanskrta Sahityathil.

-Joseph Mundassery - Kavyapeethika, Manadandam.
+Joseph Mundassery - Books for study Kavyapeethika, Manadandam.

 M.P.
-Sankunni Nair - Chartavum Chamaravum, Natyamandapam.
+Sankunni Nair - Books for study Chatravum Chamaravum, Natyamandapam.

 Prof. K.P.
-Narayana Pisharoty - Koothampalangalil, Kalidasahrdayam tedi.
+Narayana Pisharoty - Books for study Koothampalangalil, Kalidasahrdayam tedi.